momentum-mod/docs/content/docs/guide/map_submission/map_zoning.md

 - **Checkpoints** should be placed in a way that provides the **most consistant** time comparison
     - Place checkpoint in the middle/end of hallways rather than right after a turn
     - Place checkpoints at the bottom of drops rather than at the top
-- **Checkpoints** in modes other than **RJ, SJ, and Conc** should generally be about 10s apart
+- **Checkpoints** in modes other than **RJ, SJ, and Conc** should generally be at least 10s apart
-    - This does not have to be very precise, you can watch WR videos and place checkpoints in approximate spots
+    - This does not have to be very precise, it's fine to place checkpoints at longer intervals if that fits the gameplay better.
+    - You can watch WR videos and place checkpoints in approximate spots

 ### Zone Height